 P2 House - Living Room

 A comfortable home needs appropriate furniture, supplies, and even stylish decor.
 Here are some things to consider when purchasing products for your space: How far does the product need to travel to arrive at your home?
 Can it be purchased secondhand?
 Is it built to last?
 Is it made from recycled materials?
 Is it sustainable?
-When purchasing furniture for your home, consider pieces produced with sustainable products, style, and function.
+When buying furniture for your home, consider pieces produced with sustainable products, style, and function.
 Producing furniture involves raw materials such as wood, springs, and cloth assembled using many chemicals, including glues, dyes, sealants, plastic, laminate, and padding.
-There are other potentially harmful chemicals, including flame retardants, stain repellents, and formaldehyde.
+Other potentially harmful chemicals include flame retardants, stain repellents, and formaldehyde.
 Many manufacturers and retailers offer eco-friendly alternatives, so shop around and ask questions before purchasing, and always consider using locally sourced products when upgrading home furnishings.
 Waste is inevitably minimized by designing your space with sustainable materials, secondhand furniture, low-VOC paint, and smart equipment.

 Insulation improvements are a cost-effective tool to improve your home's energy efficiency.
 Ensuring your home is free of air leaks leads to energy and utility bill savings, especially during summer.
 Using weather stripping to seal up any drafts is an effective and affordable DIY project.
 For step-by-step instructions, visit the EPA's Energy Star Seal and Insulate site | View >